frutti93/nix-podman-stacks/README.md

 - CrowdSec including a Traefik middleware setup
 - Blocky as DNS proxy
 - Monitoring stack with Alloy, Loki, Grafana & Prometheus.
 Comes with Grafana dashboards for Traefik & Blocky
+- All services are added to the Homepage dashboard
 - Podman Socket Access through a read-only proxy
 - Secrets are provisioned by sops-nix